nvzqz/RandomKit/README.md

 A protocol for types that can generate random values from a base value through another value, inclusive.

-The same rules for the base value of `RandomToMax` apply to `RandomThroughMax`.
+The same rules regarding the base value of `RandomToValue` apply to `RandomThroughValue`.

 #### Shuffleable